Skip to main content

 What Is Page Load Time?

 Time to fully render a page.
+Google's Core Web Vitals define specific thresholds for page rendering performance, with Largest Contentful Paint (LCP) under 2.5 seconds considered good.
 This is one of the core metrics in the operational metrics category and is essential for any product team serious about data-driven decision making.

 Page Load Time measures the health and efficiency of your product infrastructure and team operations.
 While not a customer-facing metric, it directly impacts user experience and your team's ability to ship improvements.